-Wood flooring is one of the most popular materials in homes and commercial spaces.
-New home buyers are often more willing to pay more for a home that has wood floors than one that has other materials.
+Wooden floors are one of the most popular materials in homes and commercial spaces.
+New home buyers are often willing to pay more for a home that has hardwood floors than one that has other materials.
 Many people changing out flooring in their homes will also give at least one close look to wood.

-But one area that builders are architects typically end up avoiding wood in is the kitchen.
-While avoiding wood in some areas like a mudroom, laundry room, or bathroom makes sense, because you don’t want to damage the floor from moisture, the kitchen is actually an ideal area to have a wood floor.
-Wood floors in kitchens actually have a lot of benefits for the homeowner, which can translate into higher and faster sales for you, as well as better portfolio photos and references.
+But one area that builders and interior designers typically end up avoiding wood is in the kitchen floor.
+While avoiding wood in some areas like a mudroom, laundry room, or bathroom makes sense, because you don’t want to damage the hardwood floor from moisture, the kitchen design is actually an ideal area to have a wooden floor.
+Using reclaimed wood in kitchen designs actually has a lot of benefits for the homeowner, which can translate into higher and faster sales for you, as well as better portfolio photos and references.

 Kitchen Wood Flooring Benefits

-Take a look at the benefits that using a wood floor in the kitchen can bring to see how you can start incorporating this material into your projects.
+Take a look at the benefits of using wood as a kitchen floor material and see how you can start incorporating this material into your kitchen designs or kitchen remodels.

 1. Unbroken Floor Plans

-Open floor plans have been the most popular home layout for the last several years, and trends are predicted to continue in the same direction moving forward as well.
-Open floor plans let people entertain, cook, watch their kids, converse with one another, and simply keep things in order more easily.
+Open concept floor plans have been the most popular home layout for the last several years, and it is predicted to continue trending in the same direction moving forward as well.
+Open concept floor plans let people entertain, cook, watch their kids, converse with one another, and simply keep things in order more easily.

-But many builders and designers visually break the flow from room to room by changing the flooring in the kitchen.
+But many builders and designers visually break the flow from room to room by changing the kitchen floor.
 This disrupts the design for no reason, and tends to chop up the space.

-Using a highly durable material like wood in the kitchen means that it will hold up well to daily foot traffic, dropped pots, and plates.
+Using a highly durable material like wood in a modern kitchen means that it will hold up well to daily foot traffic, dropped pots, and plates.
 There’s no grout lines to crack, no surface texture to be worn away or chipped, and it’s still resilient enough to feel good underfoot.

 This durability translates well to homeowners, both because they know up front that they’re getting a floor that will last, and because there are fewer problems to crop up in the months to years after installation when the floor may still be under your warranty, necessitating costly and time consuming call backs.